Zencoder12/blog-front-end/README.md

 email address: admin@heroku.com
 password: 1234melbourne

-- You can use the interative menu to create a new post
+- You can use the interative menu to create a new post.
-- Edit and deletion functions are enabled only inside individual post page
+- Edit and deletion functions are enabled only inside individual post page.
+- Edit and deletion functions are available only if you are logged in.
-- You can make a simple search query
+- You can make a simple search query.

 THANK YOU AND HAVE FUN:)